Wichtiger Hinweis

 From July 2026 at the latest, when the KWP is available, new legal framework conditions will apply in accordance with the Building Energy Act (GEG): with a few exceptions, new heating systems must be operated with 65% renewable energy.

-One option is a connection to a heating network: you can check the KWP to see whether your building is located in an existing heating network area or in a so-called suitability area for a heating network.
-In such suitability areas, heating networks could be built or expanded in the future.
-Whether such a network is actually economically and technically feasible will be planned in more detail by the city and municipal utilities over the next few years.
+One option is to connect to a heating network: you can check the web map to see whether your building is located in an existing heating network area or in a so-called suitability area for a heating network.
+Heating networks could be built or expanded in such suitability areas in the future.
+Whether such a network is actually economically and technically feasible will be planned in more detail by the municipal utilities over the next few years.

 Where can I find further information and support?